SwethaSrikari/LearnablePositionalEncoding/README.md

-# Exploring different Positional Encoding methods
+# Learnable Positional Encoding

 ### NOTE
-This repository focuses only on exploring various positional encoding methods (used to embed sequential order information).
+This repository focuses only on implementing learnable positional encoding method (used to embed sequential order information).
 The original code has been adopted from this Pytorch Language Modeling [tutorial](https://pytorch.org/tutorials/beginner/transformer_tutorial.html).
 This tutorial code has been used as the base code for experimenting with different positional encoding methods.

 The positional encoding code blocks have been edited and implemented by me.